biolab/orange3/doc/visual-programming/source/widgets/visualize/scatterplot.rst

    -  *Show gridlines* displays the grid behind the plot.
    -  *Show all data on mouse hover* enables information bubbles if the cursor is placed on a dot.
    -  *Show class density* colors the graph by class (see the screenshot below).
+   -  *Show regression line* draws the regression line for pair of continuous attributes.
    -  *Label only selected points* allows you to select individual data instances and label them.

 4. *Select, zoom, pan and zoom to fit* are the options for exploring the graph.